Skip to employment guidance

 Maintain confidentiality at all times

-Employees who use medical cannabis may be classified as disabled under the Equality Act 2010.
-Treating them less favourably because of their prescription — including dismissing them for a positive drug test result linked to prescribed THC — may constitute disability discrimination.
-Seek legal advice before taking any disciplinary action.
+Staff who use medical cannabis may count as disabled under the Equality Act 2010.2 Treating them worse because of their prescription may be disability discrimination.
+This includes sacking them for a positive drug test that is linked to prescribed THC.
+Get legal advice before you take any disciplinary action.

 Workplace Drug Testing & Prescribed THC

-What a positive result means for CBPM patients, how to handle pre-employment and in-role testing, and your rights throughout the process.
+What a positive result means for patients, how to handle testing before and during a job, and your rights all the way through.

 The Medical Review Officer (MRO) process

-Most formal workplace drug tests involve a Medical Review Officer — a qualified doctor who reviews laboratory results.
-Where a positive result may be explained by lawfully prescribed medication, the MRO's duty is to contact the donor before recording a fail and satisfy themselves that there is a legitimate medical explanation.
-If an MRO records a fail without contacting you, their process may be flawed.
-Challenge this in writing immediately, citing your pre-disclosed prescription.
+Most workplace drug tests use a Medical Review Officer, or MRO.
+This is a doctor who checks the lab results.
+If a positive result could be explained by prescribed medicine, the MRO should contact you before recording a fail.
+Their job is to check there is a real medical reason.
+If an MRO records a fail without contacting you, their process may be wrong.
+Challenge it in writing straight away, and point to the prescription you told them about.

 Employers: TUC guidance on drug testing

-Key takeaway from Truman [2026] EAT 54: Always disclose your prescription in writing before any drug test, and keep copies.
-If an MRO records a fail without contacting you first, challenge the process — this may be a failure to follow their own policy and can ground an Equality Act claim.
+Key point from Truman [2026] EAT 54 (England, Wales & Scotland): Always tell them about your prescription in writing before any drug test, and keep copies.9 If an MRO records a fail without contacting you first, challenge it.
+This may break their own rules.
+Because Truman applies across these three nations, it can support an Equality Act 2010 claim at the Employment Tribunal.

 Safety-Critical Roles: Special Considerations

-Rail, aviation, nuclear, offshore, blue-light, and other safety-critical sectors — what CBPM patients and employers need to know, including the impact of the 2026 EAT ruling.
+Rail, aviation, nuclear, offshore, blue-light, and other safety-critical work.
+What patients and employers need to know, including the effect of the 2026 ruling.

 Safety-critical roles involve heightened scrutiny